Theresia (video game)

 Theresia (テレジア), known in Japan as Theresia: Dear Emile, is a psychological horror visual novel adventure game developed by WorkJam and published by Aksys Games, released exclusively for the Nintendo DS.
-It is one of the few DS games to receive an ESRB rating of M for "Mature" and a CERO rating of C from "ages 15 and older".
-The game was released on September 11, 2008 in Japan and on October 30, 2008, in North America.
+It is one of the few DS games to receive an ESRB rating of M for "Mature" and a CERO rating of C from "ages 15 and older", and is the fifth of 11 DS games overall to be issued the former rating for a North American release.
+The game follows an amnesiac teenager named Leanne wandering an abandoned military installation, trying to regain her memories and escape while avoiding traps designed to kill her.

+Theresia was released on September 11, 2008, in Japan and on October 30, 2008, in North America.
 Arc System Works acquired the rights to the series in 2017.

-The game is a part of the mobile phone game series of the same name, and contains a remake of the original game, retitled Dear Martel.
+The game is the second release of a mobile phone game series of the same name.
+The DS version contains a remake of the original phone title, renamed as "Dear Martel."

 Premise

 Theresia is a psychological horror visual novel adventure game from a first-person perspective, consisting of two stories, each sharing a common background: an unnamed country, presumably under strict martial law by the time the game takes place, is engaged in a fierce and bloody war with an unspecified opposing nation.
 No further details are provided: the player is then thrust directly into the role of Leanne, the protagonist of the first half of the story.
 Upon completion of the main game, a shorter second chapter is unlocked, consisting of a remake of the series' original phone game.
 Featuring an unnamed protagonist, it provides a deeper insight into the overarching background narrative.

 Throughout the course of the game, both characters have to explore their confinements, trying to escape and learn the details of their past, avoiding traps and coming face-to-face with personal demons and other psychological dilemmas along the way.
 The game makes use of the Nintendo DS touchscreen capabilities.